 All of these conditions can place pressure on the spinal cord and cause pain.
 Other conditions that can cause spinal stenosis include:

 Besides regular doctor’s follow-up appointments to monitor the condition.
 You can incorporate several home treatments to help with pain management.
 These include:

-- Exercising.
+Exercising.
 Flexing, stretching, and strengthening exercises can help open up the spine.
 Moderation is the key.
 A 30-minute walk every other day may be all you need.
-Make sure your doctor or a physical therapist approve the best and safest exercises for you.
+Make sure your doctor or a physical therapist approves the best and safest exercises for you.